 Thank you for visiting our website!
 Please take some time to familiarize yourself with the blog.
 I have tried to add many pieces of important information regarding our class.
 Please leave a comment and let me know what you think.
 If there is something you would like to me to add, please let me know.
 This blog is a work in progress:-) I look forward to working with all of you.
 My contact e-mail is firstname.lastname@example.org

-This week’s book is The Kissing Hand by Audrey Penn.
+This week’s book is The Three Billy Goats Gruff.
+The version we read is illustrated by Stephen Carpenter.
 The students will be bringing home their souvenir bits today.
-Just like last week, you are welcome to leave your child’s response as a comment under this blog post.
+Just like last week, you are welcome to fill out the form below to submit your child’s homework.
 If you choose to submit the homework via blog, just send back the homework sheet and write “blog” on it so I know it was completed.
-Please make sure the post is submitted by the time school starts tomorrow.
+Please make sure the post is submitted by the time school starts on Friday.
 If you have any questions, please let me know:-)

 Click below for the Souvenir Bit form.

 Last week we started a new unit in social studies.
 We will be learning about maps and our environment.
 We started a padlet as we shared our prior knowledge of maps.
 We will be revisiting it at the end of our unit.
 We ran out of time and not everyone was able to add to the padlet.
 I told the students I would be sharing it on the blog if they had something else to add:-) **You may need to scroll to view full padlet.
 You can also visit here.

 The students looked adorable on 100′s Day.
 Everyone looked like they were 100:-)

 We’ve had some fun stuff happening in class for March is Reading Month.
 We started with a Facetime session with 1st graders over at neighboring Edison Elementary for World Read Aloud Day.
 Their teacher, Mrs. Cabe read a story to 1st graders from both classes!
 It was fun to interact with another Fraser classroom.